ginobiliwang/rpc_file_store/README.md

 rpc_file_store
 ==============
-cool!

-an in-memory file store which use rpcgen framework as its background, it supports mkdir mkfile, read, write, ls, ls -l  functionality from client side
+this is an in-memory file store which use rpcgen framework as its background, it supports mkdir mkfile, read, write, ls, ls -l  functionality from client side